Skip to main content

 Quick Fix Checklist

-• [ ] Validate user input before using it to access the database
+• [ ] Validate user input to prevent malicious data from being written to the database

-• [ ] Use secure read and write rules to prevent unauthorized access
+• [ ] Encrypt sensitive data to prevent unauthorized access

-• [ ] Use a security scanner like SecuriSky to detect potential security issues in your vibe-coded app automatically.
+• [ ] Use a security scanner like SecuriSky to automatically detect potential security issues in your vibe-coded app.
+By following these steps and using the right tools, you can help protect your app from common security mistakes that can get vibe-coded apps hacked.